 - Their peers don’t invite them to events.

 - Their direct reports are withdrawn or overly independent.

 Counselors generally enjoy cooperation and harmony and fit will in jobs where they can frequently give and receive verbal affirmation.

-Common jobs for people with Si personality types
+Common jobs for people with the DISC type Si personality

 - Financial Advisor